CoupDeWhoop/CoupDeWhoop/README.md

 ### Hi there 👋

+- 🌱 I’m currently preparing for a coding bootcamp with NorthCoders in Manchester, UK.
+Making the change from teaching music after 15 years.

+- Wish me luck!!

 <!--
 **CoupDeWhoop/CoupDeWhoop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.